-These questions can be also explored using other contexts, but since the main purpose of the activity is to find counter-examples, we have chosen a specific context.
+These questions can be also explored using other contexts, such as those discussed in LU 8.1 and LU 8.14.
 This activity may be attempted by students individually.
 However, discussions between students may be encouraged as they attempt the tasks.

-Minimum time: Four sessions of 40 minutes each.
+Minimum time required: Four sessions of 40 minutes each.